rainbowdriver/rainbowdriver-node/readme.md

 # Rainbow Driver

+_Please note this project has been deprecated and will not be maintained anymore_

 RainbowDriver is an attempt to implement the Selenium JSON Wire Protocol for WinJS / Windows 8 applications (formerly known as Metro).